-Why Slack is the AI-powered platform for work for Salesforce HR teams
+Why Slack Is the AI-powered Platform for Work for Salesforce HR Teams

 - Facilitating Q&A sessions

-Now Salesforce employees can organise tasks like these with Slack Lists.
+Now Salesforce employees can organize tasks like these with Slack lists.
 Lists convert conversations in project channels and direct messages into actionable steps.
-HR specialists can use this feature to make sure that no details are overlooked, all while working within Slack.
-When you can organise and respond to notifications in one place, you work faster with more focus.
+HR specialists can use this feature to make sure no details are overlooked, all while working within Slack.
+When you can organize and respond to notifications in one place, you work faster with more focus.

-Slack’s features have helped Salesforce HR teams to improve communication and work more efficiently, so they can spend less time on administrative tasks and context switching and more time hitting their growth goals and supporting employees across the company.
-And it’s not just Salesforce teams that are benefitting – on average, Slack increases employee productivity by 36%, according to Salesforce’s FY24 Customer Success Metrics.
+Slack’s features have helped Salesforce HR teams improve communication and work more efficiently so they can spend less time on administrative tasks and context switching and more time hitting their growth goals and supporting employees across the company.
+And it’s not just Salesforce teams that are benefitting: On average, Slack increases employee productivity by 36%, according to Salesforce’s FY24 Customer Success Metrics.

 Help new hires excel with a white-glove onboarding experience